luciotato/LiteScript/devel/source-v0.8/Producer_c.lite.md

                     inx+=1 //skip fn.call and args
                     actualVar = undefined

-                else if actualVar and actualVar.isNamespace //just namespace access var prevArr:array = result.pop()
+                else if actualVar and (actualVar.isNamespace or actualVar.findOwnMember('prototype'))
+                    //just namespace access or accessing a "property" of a class "as namespace" var prevArr:array = result.pop()
                     prevArr.push "_",ac.name
                     result.push prevArr